 In December 2017, the Stage 1 retail centre, associated management and letting rights and an undeveloped 4,400 square metre site comprising Stage 2 were on-sold.

 The Lakes residential estate at Dolphin Point is located near Ulladulla on the New South Wales south coast.
 The first 3 stages were developed and fully sold out by Bryan Family Group's former managed fund.

-The balance of undeveloped land was on-sold in April 2017.
-Three small lots adjacent to the Lakes residential estate were on-sold in June 2017.
+The balance of undeveloped land was on-sold in April 2017 and three small lots adjacent to The Lakes residential estate were sold in June 2017.

-APGF developed the well-positioned 13.8 hectare residential land subdivision project known as Springfield Meadows, located between the flourishing and picturesque coastal townships of Ulladulla and Mollymook on the south coast of New South Wales South.
+This well-positioned 13.8 hectare residential land subdivision project known as Springfield Meadows is located between the flourishing coastal townships of Ulladulla and Mollymook, on the New South Wales south coast.

 The 103-lot estate was developed over two stages and was fully sold out in late 2015.

 Royal Bank Chambers is a classic sandstone building constructed for bank premises in 1940.
 Located at 287-301 Collins Street, Melbourne, this quality property is situated at one of the most prominent Collins Street locations in the heart of the Melbourne's CBD.
 With a net lettable area of approximately 5,280 square metres, the Art Deco-style building encompasses two basement floors, a large ground floor and mezzanine level in addition to the nine upper floors.
 The property has significant street frontage to both Collins Street and Elizabeth Street.

 The Bryan Family Group's former managed fund was only the second owner in the building's 70-year history and it was the first time in the property's history, that non-bank users had the opportunity to locate their businesses inside this iconic building.